 While the Department of Veterans Affairs regulates and guarantees VA loans, it doesn’t set VA mortgage rates.
 Instead, each VA loan lender sets its own rates.

 Because each lender sets its own rates, they’ll view your application in different ways.
 One may offer you a low interest rate while another may offer you a significantly higher rate.
-The best thing you can do is to seek preapproval from a lender.
-This will give you an idea of what interest rate you might be eligible for, and can make it easier to compare different VA mortgage interest rates from different lenders.
+The best way to see a lender’s current rates is to seek mortgage preapproval from them.
+This will give you an idea of what interest rate you might be eligible for and can make it easier to compare different VA mortgage interest rates from different lenders.

 How Are VA Home Loan Rates Determined?